plomgrading/plom/doc/source/identifying_papers.rst

 I made a mistake identifying: how can I revert an ID?
 -----------------------------------------------------

-Login to the web interface as either a manager or :ref:`lead marker <lead-markers>` account.
+Login to the web interface as either a "manager" or "identifier" account.
 Go to "Identifying Progress" and click on ``clear`` by the paper you wish to reset.